When A Car Accident Causes Us To Lose Someone We Love

 Additionally, the personal representative can pursue the following damages for the victim’s estate:

-- Accident-related medical expenses incurred by the victim prior to his or her death
+- Accident-related medical expenses incurred by the victim prior to their death

 - Funeral and burial expenses

-- Loss of earnings from the date of injury to date of death
+- Loss of earnings from the date of injury to the date of death

 If you have lost a loved one in a car accident, you may be eligible for compensation.
 However, don’t try to take on your case alone.
 Our Florida wrongful death attorneys will determine who was responsible for the crash, carefully calculate your damages, and aggressively pursue full and fair compensation for you and your family.

 At Englander Peebles, we realize that you may be overwhelmed and devastated after the unexpected death of a loved one in a car accident.
 You should spend this time with your loved ones and allow yourself to grieve.
 You should not be fighting with an insurance company.
-When you work with our legal team, you can mourn in peace while we handle all aspects of your case.?
-To learn more about how we can help you, contact us today.
+When you work with our legal team, you can mourn in peace while we handle all aspects of your case.
+To learn more about how we can help you, contact us today by phone at 954-928-9909 or by our online contact form.
 We can review your case in a free consultation.